 Before you get on a plane, train, or in an automobile consider protecting your electronic devices while away.
 Review these travel tips and look into registering a secondary or alternative phone for multi-factor authentications.

 International students and scholars on non-immigrant visas.

 Consult the OISS travel guidance web page before you depart and check with OISS if you have any concerns about your travel plans or return to the U.S. F-1 and J-1 visa holders should check the signature line of their I-20 or DS-2019 forms.
-Advice on handling immigration emergencies can be also be found on the OISS website.
+Advice on handling immigration emergencies can also be found on the OISS website.

 Additional Yale resources

 - Yale Sexual Harassment and Assault Response and Education (SHARE) Center

 - LiveSafe App